doug-masini/docker-doog/README.md

              addresses: [8.8.8.8,8.8.8.4]
   ## Then Try
     sudo netplan try
+    sudo netplan apply
-  Reboot the system to apply changes
+    Reboot the system if needed to apply changes
   # SSH configuration
   ## You can set several options in /etc/ssh/sshd_config.
 One is the listen address.
 If You set a listen address on your subnet.
 A private IP address is not routable over the internet.
     ListenAddress 192.168.0.10
   ## You can use the AllowUsers
     AllowUsers you@192.168.0.0/16
-  ## You can also change the port
+  ## You should change the port from the default
     Port 1234
+  ## Match blocks can be used for specific users and addresses
+    PasswordAuthentication no   #
+    PubkeyAuthentication no     # to disable access for all other users Match Address 192.168.1.0/24
+            PermitRootLogin yes
+            PasswordAuthentication yes
+            PubkeyAuthentication yes

+    Match User vpnuser Address 10.10.10.0/24
+            PasswordAuthentication yes
+            PubkeyAuthentication yes

+    Match User outsideUser Address *
+            PasswordAuthentication no
+            PubkeyAuthentication yes

 # Installing Docker
   ## Add Docker's official GPG key: